ila36IX/Notes/Python/The datetime module.md

 ```
 ### Note

-	The `replace` method returns a changed _date_ object, so you must remember to assign to
+The `replace` method returns a changed _date_ object, so you must remember to assign it to a variable.
-	some variable.
 ### today method

 The instance Objects  of `date`  class represent a date consisting of the year, month, and day.  get the current local date using the `today` method.